 How often should the sprinkler system be run?

 Each lawn has different sun and soil conditions therefore requiring varying amounts of water.
-It is better to water deep and infrequently rather than lightly every day.
-Other factors include the type of sprinklers used, direct sun, shade, soil conditions, slope, and temperature.
+It is better to water deeply and infrequently than lightly every day.
+Other factors include the type of sprinklers used, direct sun, shade, soil conditions, slope and temperature.
 Generally it’s best to water as much at once as possible without creating run-off, then wait as long as possible before watering again.